 You can use the Foreign Config screen to view information about the foreign configuration, such as disk groups, virtual disks, physical disks, space allocation, and hot spares.
-The foreign configuration data is displayed in the same format as configurations on the VD Mgmt
+The foreign configuration data is displayed in the same format as configurations on the VD Mgmt screen.
+You can use the VD Mgmt screen to view the foreign configuration before importing.
+After you view the foreign configuration, you can either clear or import to the RAID controller.

-(i) NOTE: Before you import the foreign configuration, review the configuration on the screen to ensure that it is the end result that you require.
+() NOTE: Before you import the foreign configuration, review the configuration on the screen to ensure that it is the end result that you require.